phamson02/coqui-ai-TTS/docs/source/datasets/tts_datasets.md

-# TTS datasets
+# Public TTS datasets

-Some of the known public datasets that we successfully applied 🐸TTS:
+Some of the known public datasets that were successfully used for 🐸TTS:

 - [English - LJ Speech](https://keithito.com/LJ-Speech-Dataset/)
 - [English - Nancy](http://www.cstr.ed.ac.uk/projects/blizzard/2011/lessac_blizzard2011/)